Peter Sellers: 1956–1959: I'm All Right Jack and early films

 After completing I'm All Right Jack, Sellers returned to record a new series of The Goon Show.
-Over the course of two weekends, he took his 16mm cine-camera to Totteridge Lane in London and filmed himself, Spike Milligan, Mario Fabrizi, Leo McKern and Richard Lester.
+Over the course of two weekends, he took his 16mm cine-camera to Totteridge Lane in London and filmed himself, Spike Milligan, Mario Fabrizi, Leo McKern, and Richard Lester.
 Originally intended as a private film, the eleven-minute short film The Running Jumping & Standing Still Film was screened at the 1959 Edinburgh and San Francisco film festivals.
-It won the award for best fiction short in the latter festival, and received an Academy Award nomination for Best Short Subject (Live Action).
-In 1959 Sellers released his second album, Songs for Swingin' Sellers, which—like his first record—reached number three in the UK Albums Chart.
-Sellers's last film of the fifties was The Battle of the Sexes; a comedy directed by Charles Crichton.
+It won the award for best fiction short in the latter festival and received an Academy Award nomination for Best Short Subject (Live Action).
+In 1959, Sellers released his second album, Songs for Swingin' Sellers, which—like his first record—reached number three in the UK Albums Chart.
+Sellers's last film of the 1950s was The Battle of the Sexes, a comedy directed by Charles Crichton.